-Management's assessment of the Company's risk is low as it is primarily attributable to money market funds held in Canadian banks, trade accounts receivables, Goods and Service Tax due from the Federal Government of Canada which is included in amounts receivable, and investment tax credits recoverable.
+Management's assessment of the Company's risk is low as it is primarily attributable to money market funds held in Canadian banks, trade accounts receivables, Harmonized Sales Tax due from the Federal Government of Canada which is included in other receivables, and investment tax credits recoverable.
 The Company manages its credit risk by establishing procedures to establish credit limits and approval policies.